Last Updated on September 24, 2022

 Not the typical berries you can find in your local produce aisle, elderberries are instead becoming a staple in the pharmacy.
-Found everywhere from cold medicines and herbal teas, it’s no wonder many women question whether this berry is safe to take during pregnancy.
+Found everywhere from common cold medicines and herbal teas, it’s no wonder many women question whether this berry is safe to take during pregnancy.

 Elderberries have a lot going for them, especially when it comes to boosting immunity and squashing sickness.
 Elderberries are best reserved for after pregnancy, however, as there is simply not enough research to determine how safe elderberry is when you’re pregnant.